Privacy choices

 Instructions

-1. Upload an image file to preview the duotone effect in the browser.
+1. Use the default image or upload an image file to preview the treatment locally in the browser.

 How it fits